vplesko/OrbLang/docs/pages/functions.md

 fnc square (x:f64) f64;
 ```

 > There is a convention to name your functions and macros as `MODULE_NAME.FUNCTION_NAME`.
 If the function or macro is not intended to be called directly by your users, its name should be prepended with a minus: `MODULE_NAME.-FUNCTION_NAME`.
 A lot of functions and macros from **base.orb** don't follow this convention for the sake of user convenience.
+If you are not writing a library for use by other programmers, you may forgo this convention.